SeldonIO/seldonio.github.com/config-build-and-deploy.md

 # Activate model for client in Seldon Server

-The table below shows which node in zookeeper you should add your client name to activate the model for your client.
+The table below shows the nodes in zookeeper where the list of clients using a model is specified and where the location of a model for a particular client is specified.

 | model | client list node | model location node